metasys-server/object/README.md

 }
 ```

 For this to work I had to specify environment variables for the username and hostname.
-See the next section on how to do this or otherways to provide this information.
+See the next section on how to do this or other ways to provide this information.

-## Credentials
+## Specifying Credentials and Host

-You must provide username and password as well as a metasys server
+You must provide username and password.
+You can also specify a hostname.
-hostname (or ip address).
-In all cases you will be prompted
+If no hostname is provided, then you it will be derived from the specified object reference.
-for your password.
+If no password is provided, the app will prompt you for one.

-The username and hostname can be provided in one of three ways:
+The parameters can be provided in one of three ways:

 1. You can supply them on the command line:

     ```bash
-    get-metaobject -u john -h myadx "myadx:mynae/myobject"
+    get-metaobject -u john -p pass -h myadx "myadx:mynae/myobject"
     ```

 2. You can supply them thru a file: